 How Long Do I Have to File a Personal Injury Lawsuit?

-In most states, the statute of limitations, or time limit, in which a plaintiff must file a personal injury lawsuit is two years, starting on the date the injury occurred, but in Florida the limit is four years.
+In most states, the statute of limitations, or time limit, in which a plaintiff must file a personal injury lawsuit is two years, starting on the date the injury occurred, but in Florida, the limit is four years.
 Suits against government agencies or government offices have limitations that vary between two and three years.
-It is crucial to work quickly to start building your lawsuit, so you can meet the statute of limitations for your claim.
+It is crucial to work quickly to start building your lawsuit to meet the statute of limitations for your claim.
 Your attorney can help ensure that you meet all the appropriate filing deadlines.

 How Long Will It Take to Receive My Settlement?

 Some personal injury cases take months or even years to resolve.
 It may take quite a long time for a plaintiff to receive a settlement or case award, especially if the defendant contests the trial verdict or disputes settlement terms.